chinmaydas96/Udacity-ML-Engineer-with-Microsoft-Azure-ND/Part-1/Lesson-3/README.md

 If you have secret or sensitive data that you need to keep protected, data governance becomes a concern.

-#### Do-It-Yourself (DIY) interface to data storage types.
+#### Do-It-Yourself (DIY) interface to data storage types :

 You will have to write a bunch of extra code to connect different storage types (such as SQL or Databricks).

-#### Hardware constraints.
+#### Hardware constraints :

 Your machine's resources (e.g., CPU, disk IO, storage) are limited.

-#### Third party integration.
+#### Third party integration :

 If you want to use an off-the-shelf, third party tool, this could pose integration problems—and you will have to handle the integration problems on your own.

 ### The Solution: The Azure Cloud and Datastores